BrianYang2013/JHU_AI_Journey/03 - EN.605.202 Data Structures/README.md

   - Separate the knowledge, study, and passing the course.
 They are different.
   - We already get experiment for fun in the week 1.Now its time for score.
 - Prepare for the lab, start as early as possible.
+- All activities get recorded.
+Scott knows that I start honor pledge 2 weeks before the course.

 # Areas to improve